Charles Hyder

 Charles Latif Hyder (April 18, 1930 – June 8, 2004) was an American astrophysicist and dissident from Albuquerque, New Mexico, who campaigned against arms race, nuclear weapons and nuclear waste, and ran for the U.S. presidency.
 Media coverage of his hunger strike by the Communist press and television was seen as a Cold War retaliation to Andrei Sakharov, a Soviet scientist whose protest in turn was rallied by the Western media but received little or no coverage in the Soviet Bloc.
-By the end of his strike Hyder achieved superstar status in the USSR and the allied socialist countries (parallel only to Angela Davis, Dean Reed, and Samantha Smith before him), his name became nearly symbolic behind the Iron Curtain, though he remained little known in the United States, and apart of his wartime tour of duty never traveled outside the U.S.
+By the end of his strike Hyder achieved superstar status in the USSR and the allied socialist countries (parallel only to Angela Davis, Dean Reed, and Samantha Smith before him), his name became nearly symbolic behind the Iron Curtain, though he remained little known in the United States, and apart from his wartime tour of duty never traveled outside the U.S.

 Biography

-Hyder was born in Albuquerque, New Mexico in 1930.
+Hyder was born in Albuquerque, New Mexico, in 1930.
 After graduating from Albuquerque High School, he served in the United States Air Force during the Korean War.

 Hyder attended the University of New Mexico, graduating with bachelor's (1958) and master's (1960) degrees in physics.
 In 1964, he received a doctorate in astrophysics from the University of Colorado.
 Through the 1970s and 1980s, he was involved in various scientific activities in the field of solar physics, publishing more than 50 works, and was also involved in NASA's Solar Maximum Mission satellite.

 Hyder was married twice and had four children.